Supermodel: 1990s

 Today, Campbell, Crawford, Evangelista, Patitz and Turlington are regarded as the "Original Supermodels", but the term has been used to describe the pioneering supermodels before them that paved the way and started the path to prominence, both publicly and professionally, such as Lauren Hutton, Beverly Johnson, Cheryl Tiegs, Christie Brinkley, Pat Cleveland and others.
+Also in the 90s, Connie Fleming became known as one of the first transgender supermodels.
+She frequently appeared in shows by Thierry Mugler and appeared in the George Michael music video "Too Funky".

 In 1991, Turlington signed a contract with Maybelline that paid her $800,000 for twelve days' work each year.
 Four years later, Claudia Schiffer reportedly earned $12 million for her various modeling assignments.
 Authorities, ranging from Karl Lagerfeld to Time, had declared the supermodels more glamorous than movie stars.

 Campbell, Evangelista and Turlington became known as The Trinity, a term first used by photographer Steven Meisel and noted by journalist Michael Gross.
 Evangelista was known as the "Chameleon", for her ability to transform her look and reinvent herself.
 Turlington was known as the "insurance model", saying "clients know that if they hire me, nothing will go wrong".
 Campbell was the first black model to appear on the front covers of Time, French Vogue, British Vogue, and the September issue of American Vogue, traditionally the biggest and most important issue of the year.